Why you need an Asana Alternative

 Pricing: $0-$250 per month

-LiquidPlanner certainly deserves its name.
-If your teams’ schedules are always changing (and let’s face it, whose aren’t?), then LiquidPlanner has something to offer you that no other project management solution on the market can.
-Whenever you change the priority of a task, assign more work to a team member, or alter anything else in your project, LiquidPlanner’s dynamic timelines automatically adjust to make room for the change, making sure everything flows smoothly along the path of least resistance, and saving you a whole lot of time.
+Pros: Do you have difficulty scheduling your projects?
+Whenever you change a task priority or assign more work to your team, LiquidPlanner’s dynamic timelines automatically adjust to make room for the change, making sure everything flows smoothly along the path of least resistance, and saving you a whole lot of time.

 Pros: A big pro for Bitrix24 is the ability to keep all your conversations and company updates in one place, along with your projects.
 They have self-hosted and cloud-hosted versions.
-Bitrix24 takes it one step further because it’s basically Facebook re-jigged into a project management tool (Asana should have taken that idea I guess!)
+Bitrix24 takes it one step further than Asana because it’s basically Facebook re-jigged into a project management tool (maybe Asana should have taken that idea?!).
 There’s the Activity Stream, which is just like Facebook’s News Feed, where you can post messages, files, or events, see what everyone else is doing, and comment on it.
 The Photo Gallery allows each user to create as many photo albums as they like and upload pictures to them.
 There’s even a Like button for crying out loud!

 One difference between Bitrix24 and Facebook is the sidebar.
 If Facebook links you to games, pokes, and private groups, Bitrix24 has a suite of project management tools like workload management, reports and Gantt charts.

-As you can see, in 2017 Asana isn’t the only option out there for project managers.
-There are apps specialized for any imaginable type of project, team, or company, it’s just about finding the right one.
-Hopefully one of these free or paid Asana alternatives is the perfect fit for you.
+As you can see, in 2023, Asana isn’t the only option out there for project managers.
+There are many Asana alternatives specialized for any imaginable type of project, team, or company, it’s just about finding the right one.
+Hopefully, one of these free or paid Asana alternatives is the perfect fit for you.
 Also, be sure to check out this complete list of other project management software or this list of other specific alternatives.

 Does your team need a powerful project management tool that the whole team can use?
 Workzone may be just the ticket…